a2anni3/HikingLog/README.md

 Created a hiking log to record completed hikes; tracks total miles and elevation climbed throughout the year

-HikeInfo sets up what data a hike can provide
+HikeInfo.java sets up what data a hike can provide

-HikingLog is the actual program, uses HikeInfo and doubly linked lists to keep a record of completed hikes
+HikingLog.java is the actual program, uses HikeInfo and doubly linked lists to keep a record of completed hikes

-HikingJournal is an example test code
+HikingJournal.java is an example test code